score-framework/py.sa.orm/docs/index_include.rst

 SQLite: it only supports Integer fields as auto-incrementing ids.
 All other databases use the much larger BigInteger.

-This means that the preferred way of referencing objets is the following:
+This means that the preferred way of referencing objects is the following:

 .. code-block:: python
-    :emphasize-lines: 8

     from score.sa.orm import IdType
     from sqlalchemy import Column

-    class User(Base):
+    class User(Storable):
         pass

-    class Article(Base):
+    class Article(Storable):
         author_id = Column(IdType, ForeignKey('_user.id'), nullable=False)